spirited-hunger/spirited-hunger/README.md

 ### Hi there 👋 I'm Sung

 ## I build code, website and furniture
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [cloudi][website]
 - 🌱 I’m currently learning Typescript
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on Architects
-- 💬 2022 Goals: Learning Unity and make a game
+- 💬 2022 Goals: Make a game with Unity
-- 📫 How to reach me: ...
+- 🥁 I love to play drums and draw buildings
-- 🥁 I love to draw and play drums
+- ⚡ Fun fact: calico is an adjective for a multicolored cat

-- ⚡ Fun fact: calico is an adjective for a cat with 3 colors
+### 📫 How to reach me:

-### How to reach me:
+- sungjk511@gmail.com

 ### Languages and Tools: